1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 Unsurpassed amenities:

-The board needs
+The board needs to upgrade the

-to upgrade the facilites to Del Webb quality.
+facilites to Del Webb quality.

 The board needs to change and then not repeat the following policies:

-at the devastating consequences:
+taken Look at the devastating consequences:

-Sundial roof
+Sundial roof collapse.
+The

-collapse.
-The center was closed in June, 2006.
-The $3 million invested in the Sundial 2002 renovation
+center was closed in June, 2006.
+The $3 million invested in the Sundial 2002 renovation was lost when the roof collapsed

-were lost when the roof collapsed into the indoor pools.
-At first, Insurance coverage was denied with a charge of "material
+into the indoor pools.
+At first, insurance coverage was denied with a charge of "material defects" and

-defects" and when that failed the charge of "they knew or should have known" the electricity had been
+when that failed the charge of "they knew or should have known" the electricity had been cut to the air handlers

-cut to the air handlers which caused the "hidden decay" that resulted in the collapse.
-The judge
+which caused the "hidden decay" that resulted in the collapse.
+The judge claimed those in charge

-claimed those in charge were "laymen" so they got a pass.
-Allegedly, in February 2009 $4.3 million was
+were "laymen" so they got a pass.
+Allegedly, in February 2009 $4.3 million was delivered, however, it

-delivered, however, it didn't cover the $4.5 million roof repairs and the $1 million in upgrades.
+didn't cover the $4.5 million roof repairs and the $1 million in upgrades.
 (Click here for lawsuit details.)
 (Click here for Sundial history.)

 Gutters instead of water features